An emotional history of Hecate Enthroned (English version)

 As I transitioned from pre-adolescence to adolescence, black metal was the essential soundtrack of my life.
 Regardless of what people say, appreciation for black metal is a matter of acquired taste: anyone who listens to any band can judge it to be either the best or the worst thing in the world.
 At that time, when everything was darkness and rebellion to me, I obviously found meaning in those demonic screams, and far from feeling fear or disgust, the only thing I saw was comfort.

-Being someone passionate about everything that makes me feel good, I tried to maintain contact with my idols and make them aware of my adoration for them, and I am very happy to say that I was accepted in 9 out of 10 cases; Contrary to popular belief, there are no more well-mannered and helpful gentlemen than black metal musicians.
+Being someone passionate about everything that makes me feel good, I tried to maintain contact with my idols and make them aware of my adoration for them, and I am very happy to say that I was accepted in 9 out of 10 cases; contrary to popular belief, there are no more well-mannered and helpful gentlemen than black metal musicians.
 It is with great pride that I count, and have counted, as friends Tvangeste, Ebonylake, Hecate Enthroned, just to name a few; but my relationship with Hecate developed in the most unorthodox way, and I spoke at least once with almost all of its former members – particularly from their 1998 line-up.

 Let's start, however, from the beginning – and please follow me back to 2010, the year of my introduction to black metal.
 Burzum and Cradle of Filth were the first bands I ever heard.
-My adoration, however, was dedicated to the latter, as the lyrical theme appealed to my then-budding tastes for the so-called Dark Romanticism.
+My adoration, however, was dedicated to the latter, as their lyrical themes appealed to my then-budding tastes for the so-called Dark Romanticism.
 Dani Filth was, and still is, an excellent lyricist, but I – and everyone, for that matter – realized that, musically, CoF lost its character from the 2000s onwards, and we would most likely never see another “Dusk and her embrace” given the circumstances.
 I dreamed that, somewhere, there would be another band similar to CoF, whether lyrically or musically at least, and thanks to the intermittent research that I enjoy doing, behold what I found: a band whose lead singer had been from CoF and who had learned to sing with Mr. Filth!
 Hecate Enthroned… Very well, then!

 I always begin everything chronologically; I heard Hecate's first EP, “Upon Promeathean shores”, and I was amazed.
 It was a much, much better version of what CoF had developed in their debut, “The principle of evil made flesh”: it's worth mentioning that the two releases are only a year apart between each other.
 I then went from the EP to the first two studio albums – “The slaughter of innocence” and “Dark requiems and unsilent massacre” made me float.
 Not only due to the excellent vocals of my late friend Jon Kennedy but also to the great work of the remaining musicians, of course.